mloitzl/ndc25-WorkshopGraphQL/Rider/Step10.md

 ![Results sorted](./images/Result%20sorted.png)

 In the Output window you can see that the sorting is actually being done in the database.

 ![Sort query](./images/Sort%20query.png)

+## Extra excercise

+Change the query so that the results are sorted by descending orderTime.

 [Next step](./Step11.md)